perfectacle/async-to-sync/README.md

 ###### In async/await & Promise or ES2015 not support Node
 You must use [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
 You must import babel-polyfill before async-to-sync.
-And you must transpile ES2017 to ES5 using babel.
 ```javascript
 require('babel-polyfill');
 const ats = require('async-to-sync/module/no-es2017');